kirstenopstad/volume-coffee-roasters/README.md

 ### __Further Exploration (Stretch Goals)__

 __FOH User Stories (Stretch):__
 * As a FOH user, I want to see a featured blend with a link to purchase
-* As a FOH user, I want to be able to click to view blog details and take Know Your Strength quiz.
+* As a FOH user, I want to be able to click to:
+    * ✅ view blog details
+    * take Know Your Strength quiz.
-* As a FOH user, I want to be able to
+* ✅ As a FOH user, I want to be able to
-  * Add items to a cart
+  * ✅ Add items to a cart
-  * Remove items from a cart
+  * ✅ Remove items from a cart
-  * Change quantites of items in cart
+  * ✅ Change quantites of items in cart
-  * View cart summary
+  * ✅ View cart summary

 __BOH User Stories (Stretch):__
 * ✅ As a user, I want the option to edit a coffee sack's properties after entering them just in case I make a mistake.